mattpwest/mystik/README.md

 ## Version History

 * 0.1.0-alpha.3 (work in progress):
+    * Added page types.
+    * Added database upgrades that add new attributes to older database versions.
+    * Added image / file uploads.
+    * CLI
         * Changed theming mode to be the default.
-    * Added page types.
         * Added -i switch to install an Upstart script.
+* 0.1.0-alpha.2:
+    * Added Bower.
-* 0.1.0-alpha.2: Added Bower.
-Replaced LiveReload with BrowserSync.
-Started using Q promises.
+    * Replaced LiveReload with BrowserSync.
+    * Started using Q promises.
+* 0.1.0-alpha.1:
-* 0.1.0-alpha.1: Initial release.
+    * Initial release.

 ## Roadmap
 You can view the current TODO list on the [Trello board](https://trello.com/b/ozVTEkDw/mystik-cms).